Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 He took her last bishop, putting her in check.
 She gripped her king tightly, the plastic pressing against her trembling hand, and slid it wordlessly into the corner.

-Fell slid his rook to challenge hers.
-A faint smile touched the corners of Tara's eyes.
-She moved her king out, baiting the trap.
-Before her hand had even settled back on the table, Fell’s fingers were on his rook.
-He captured hers instantly.
-She just stared.
+Fell advanced his rook, challenging hers.
+A ghost of a smile flickered at the corners of Tara's eyes as she nudged her king forward, inviting the inevitable.
+Fell’s hand darted for his rook, claiming hers in a heartbeat.
+Tara only watched, unmoving.

-She knew it was over, taking his rook with her king in protest.
+She knew the end had come, but still claimed his rook with her king—a final, defiant gesture.

 Fell smiled, his eyes dimmed as he slid the black queen forward.
 "Mate," he said softly.

 ---

-A strange sense of calm settled over Tara.
-She pulled down the bandana covering her face and drained the rest of her drink.
+A peculiar calm washed over Tara.
+She tugged her mask down and finished her drink in one long pull.

 "That's another win," the kitsune murmured to Fell.